Skip to main content

 • Curtains/blinds

-• Painting & Decoration of previously painted surfaces (no wallpaper in properties less than 12 months old)
+• Painting & Decoration of previously painted surfaces (existing colour and finish)

 • Smart meter (install by utility provider)